-4 on trial over Slovak investigative journalist’s murder
+4 on trial over Slovak investigative journalist’s killing

 A fifth suspect has a deal with the prosecutors to cooperate with them in exchange for a lower sentence.
 The deal has to be approved by a judge, but that hearing will happen later this month.

 Jan Kuciak and Martina Kusnirova were killed in their home on Feb.
 21, 2018.
-Slovak authorities said they believed the murders were linked to Kuciak’s work investigating possible widespread government corruption and ties between Slovak politicians and Italian mobsters.
+Slovak authorities said they believed the killings were linked to Kuciak’s work investigating possible widespread government corruption and ties between Slovak politicians and Italian mobsters.

 The 27-year-old reporter was shot in the chest and Kusnirova was shot in the head in the town of Velka Maca, east of Bratislava.